Huntington’s A Prion Disease

 Huntington’s disease is a genetic, progressive, neurodegenerative disorder.
 It causes involuntary muscle movements in the hands, feet, face and core.
 Like the diseases mentioned earlier, it also causes progressive loss of cognitive processes and memory.

-Huntington’s is a family disease.
+Huntington’s is in part a family disease.
 Though everyone is born with the huntingtin gene, the disease is caused by an abnormal mutation, which parents pass to their children.
 Only a person born with the abnormal gene can get the illness.
 Every person with the abnormal gene will develop symptoms if they live long enough.
 In addition, it appears that HD is caused by an abnormal huntingtin protein.
 The protein is a form of prion (infectious and deadly proteins).
 This is bad news for caregivers and it likely explains the intensity of the disease within families because they are infecting each other and others who cross their paths.

 The HD gene was identified in 1993.
 Now a test allows a person to find out if they carry the abnormal HD gene.
 While the test is very accurate, it cannot determine when the symptoms will begin.
 People who test positive for the gene may remain unaffected for many years.

 Movement abnormalities may include uncontrolled, irregular, jerking movements and slow, writhing, involuntary movements.
 The dementia includes progressive disorientation and confusion, muted personality, impairment of memory, restlessness and agitation.
 The disease can impact people for their last 10 to 25 years or more.

 In the early stages of HD, people see subtle changes in mood, movement, and brain function.
 The person may still be able to drive and hold down a job, but might require more help than in the past.